MicrosoftDocs/Viva/Viva/experience-connection.md

 ![Viva connections feed)](./media/connections-feed.png)

-You can also add a card to your Viva Connections dashboard which allows users to go directly to Viva Engage from their desktop or mobile device.
+You can also add a card to your Viva Connections dashboard, which allows users to go directly to Viva Engage from their desktop or mobile device.
 To do this, you would add a Teams app card to your dashboard, and then find and add the Viva Engage app.

 ![Viva Connections dashboard](./media/engage-card-dashboard.png)